pat-nel87/pat-nel87.github.io/content/about.md

 Ultimately, I see technology as a force multiplier that, when harnessed thoughtfully, empowers teams, optimizes efficiency, and paves the way for innovation at scale. 🚀

 ## My Projects
 Throughout my career, I have led the charge in modernizing legacy systems, transitioning critical services from brittle, outdated setups to scalable, automated, and cloud-native architectures.
-I specialize in revitalizing legacy codebases, leveraging my deep understanding of Linux internals and system architecture—a skillset shaped by my early experiences with Slackware and breathing new life into aging hardware.
-This foundation has made me particularly adept at navigating, troubleshooting, and optimizing older codebases, identifying bottlenecks, and gradually evolving them toward modern DevOps best practices.
+I specialize in revitalizing legacy codebases, leveraging my deep understanding of Linux internals and system architecture.
+My early experiences with linux has made me particularly adept at navigating, troubleshooting, and optimizing older codebases, identifying bottlenecks, and gradually evolving them toward modern DevOps best practices.

 I’ve successfully executed large-scale migrations, including: